Liouville hypersurfaces and connect sum cobordisms: More basic consequences of Definition

 In this section we state some results specific to Liouville surfaces in 3-dimensional contact manifolds.
 We assume that the reader is familiar with the basics of transverse knots, self-linking numbers, and characteristic foliations.
 For more information, see \cite{Etnyre:KnotNotes}.

-\begin{prop} Suppose that $\Mxi$ is a 3-dimensional contact manifold. \be \item $\Sigma\subset M$ is a Liouville surface if and only if it is isotopic through a 1-parameter family of Liouville surfaces to a ribbon (Definition \ref{Def:Ribbon}) of some Legendrian graph. \item $\Mxi$ is tight if and only if every one of its Liouville surfaces is genus minimizing among all embedded surfaces with the same boundary and in the same boundary-relative homology class. \item $\Mxi$ is tight if and only the boundary of every Liouville surface in $\Mxi$ is transversely non-destabilizeable. \ee \end{prop}
+\begin{prop} Suppose that $\Mxi$ is a 3-dimensional contact manifold. \be \item $\Sigma\subset M$ is a Liouville surface if and only if it is isotopic through a 1-parameter family of Liouville surfaces to a ribbon (Definition \ref{Def:Ribbon}) of some Legendrian graph. \item $\Mxi$ is tight if and only if every one of its Liouville surfaces is genus minimizing among embedded surfaces with the same boundary and in the same boundary-relative homology class. \item $\Mxi$ is tight if and only if the boundary of every Liouville surface in $\Mxi$ is transversely non-destabilizeable. \ee \end{prop}

-Item (2) is taken from \cite[Theorem 8]{BCV:Ribbons}.
-Additional results regarding ribbons of Legendrian graphs in overtwisted contact manifolds can also be found in \cite{BCV:Ribbons}.
+Item (2) appears in \cite[Theorem 8]{BCV:Ribbons} where additional results regarding ribbons of Legendrian graphs in overtwisted contact manifolds can also be found.
 In the second item we use the generalized definition of Seifert genus for links.
 A surface $\Sigma$ bounding a link $L$ is of \emph{minimal genus} if it realizes the maximal Euler characteristic among all surfaces bounding $L$ with no sphere components.
 Note that (2) can be used to compute genera of certain topological knots and links as in \cite[Theorem 2]{Gabai:Murasugi}.

 The necessity of taking into account relative homology classes in item (2) can be seen in the following simple example: Let $\Sigma^{-}$ be a torus with a disk removed and let $\Sigma^{+}$ be a genus 2 surface with a disk removed.
 Denote by $\Sigma^{+}\cup\Sigma^{-}$ the closed genus three surface obtained by identifying the boundary components of $\Sigma^{+}$ and $\Sigma^{-}$.
 Let $\Mxi$ be the $S^{1}$-invariant contact structure on $S^{1}\times (\Sigma^{+}\cup\Sigma ^{-})$ whose (oriented) dividing set on each slice $\{\theta\}\times(\Sigma^{+}\cup\Sigma^{-})$ is $\partial \Sigma^{+}$.
 Then each $\lbrace \theta \rbrace \times \Sigma^{+}$ is a Liouville surface which does not realize the Seifert genus of its boundary. $\Mxi$ is universally tight by Giroux's criterion and so is tight.